Information for asylum seekers about immigration detention

 Credible or Reasonable Fear Interviews

-If you tell immigration officials that you are afraid to return to your country of origin, and you have been in the U.S. for less than 2 years, you might receive a Credible Fear or Reasonable Fear Interview.
+If you tell immigration officials that you are afraid to return to your country of origin, and you are in the expedited removal process, you are supposed to receive a Credible Fear or Reasonable Fear Interview.

-Immigration officials will likely not ask you if you are scared, and they may ignore you, so you can tell as many officials as possible as many times as you can.
+Immigration officials will likely not ask you if you are scared, so you can tell as many officials as possible as many times as you can.
 If you have already applied for asylum, you can tell the immigration officials that.
 You can also try to submit a letter to ICE that explains why you are afraid.
 There is a sample letter on page 36 of this guide

 This guide and this video have more information about Credible and Reasonable Fear Interviews.
 However, please know that these resources have not been updated recently, and we do not know exactly how this process will work now.